 Poultry Farming Methods In Kenya

-There are three main poultry farming methods in Kenya: free range, intensive and semi-intensive.
+There are three main poultry farming methods you can adopt in Kenya and these are free-range, intensive, and semi-intensive.

-It is a lucrative business in Kenya, but it also has its challenges.
+It is a lucrative business but it also has its challenges.

 One of the main problems facing poultry farmers in Kenya is the high cost of feed.